thorlares/litepaper/UCL.md

 ### MPC is not Consensus

 Multi-Party Computation (MPC) has gained significant attention in recent years, particularly due to its applications in MPC wallets and Threshold Signature Schemes (TSS) for multi-signing.
-While Verifiable Random Functions (VRF), especially it’s implementation with BLS (Boneh-Lynn-Shacham), are widely utilized in Proof-of-Stake (PoS) blockchain networks [5,6], it's important to note that VRF is merely one component within the broader consensus mechanism and plays a relatively minor role in the overall process.
+While Verifiable Random Functions (VRF), especially it's implementation with BLS (Boneh-Lynn-Shacham), are widely utilized in Proof-of-Stake (PoS) blockchain networks [5,6], it's important to note that VRF is merely one component within the broader consensus mechanism and plays a relatively minor role in the overall process.

 It's crucial to understand that MPC encompasses a much broader range of computational technologies than just TSS and VRF.
 In essence, MPC refers to a comprehensive secure multi-party computing framework designed to maintain accuracy, ensure security, and protect privacy in distributed computations [7].
 This framework extends far beyond the specific applications of TSS and VRF, offering a wealth of possibilities for secure, collaborative computation across multiple parties.